hftamayo/azuremlproj02/README.md

     2. Execute the endpoint.py file
     3. A file called data.json should be created as a result of the interaction
     4. To test the performance of the endpoint run benchmark.sh file, do not forget to update the values of scoring_uri and key as well.
+    5. Registered datasets during the execution of the experiment

 *B. Screenshots of the execution of some stages*: